Blackmamoth/sshsync/README.md

 - `--all` - Push to all configured hosts
 - `--group TEXT` - Push to a specific group of hosts
+- `--regex` - Filter group members by matching alias with a regex pattern (can only be used with `--group`)
 - `--host TEXT` - Push to a single specific host
 - `--recurse` - Recursively push a directory and its contents
 - `--dry-run` - Show transfer and host info without executing